Template Letters and Scripts

 - •Some organisations (charities, clubs) will cancel immediately with just a phone call.

-Use this letter for life insurance, home insurance, car insurance, travel insurance, or any other insurance policies.
+Use this letter for life, home, car, travel, or any other insurance policy.

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Insurance company name] [Claims / Bereavement Department] [Company address] Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased], who held a [life insurance / home insurance / car insurance / other] policy with you.
 Policy number: [policy number] Date of death: [date of death] I am the [executor of the will / administrator of the estate / named beneficiary / next of kin].
 [For life insurance:] I would like to make a claim under this policy.
 Please send me the relevant claim forms and let me know what documents you require.
 [For home insurance:] The property at [address] is now [unoccupied / still occupied by family members].
 Please confirm whether the cover remains valid and advise me of any changes I need to make.
 I understand that some policies have a 30-day limit for unoccupied properties.
 [For car insurance:] The vehicle registered to [full name of the deceased] is [registration number].
 Please cancel the policy and arrange a pro-rata refund for the remaining term.
 I enclose a certified copy of the death certificate.
 Please send all correspondence to my address above.
 Yours faithfully, [Your full name] Enclosures: Certified copy of death certificate